 The Black Bamboo is a quiet place in a garden, which is particularly nice in the evenings.
 Caters a bit upmarket, but the veggie dishes in particular are decent, though unfortunately "European spicy" (aka not spicy at all).
-Located just off of "restaurant row" in Nyaung U (look for the sign)
+Located just off of "restaurant row" in Nyaung U (look for the sign).

 If you're out and about in Old Bagan, check out vegetarian "Be Kind to Animals - The Moon" just north of Ananda Temple.
 Check the board for their seasonal specials as they will offer you the best options from in-season fruits and veggies.
 I like the tamarind leaf curry, and their spicy chapati dish.
-Their lime-ginger-honey drink is tops, and you may just order two.
+Their lime-ginger-honey drink is tops, and you may just order two (like me).
 This place can attract a tour bus, so for lunch try to go a little early, or a little after the rush and it'll be calm and quiet.
 In the evening it's quite charming.

 Stuff your bag with tamarind flakes, then send me some!

 Tamarind flakes are awesome.
 You might be given some of these little brown disks wrapped in white tissue after dinner as a nice sweet dessert at some of the local restaurants.
 Betcha can't eat just one.
 In my experience, once you crack a bag, it somehow magically disappears into your face, so I've playfully named these "Burmese crack."
 You can pick up a big bag of these at the market for about 1000k-1200k (~$1 USD) or if you're not in the area there, the friendly folks at Weather Spoon's can set you up.
 Take as many home with you as you can.
 The best brand is Myin Mo Oo (green lettering on clear plastic bags) and my second favorite is Min Yar Zar (red lettering) .
 Yum.